Why do this

 - Select the number of attempts the student will be allowed for the quiz.
 This can range from 1 to unlimited.

-- Grading method: select the method for calculating the final quiz grade when multiple attempts are
+- Grading method: if allowing multiple attempts, select the method for calculating the final quiz

-- New Page: This determines number of questions per page.
+- New Page: This determines the number of questions per page.
 The default is one.
 Limiting

 the number of questions per page to 5 or less has several advantages: